The choice of whether your loved one’s funeral service will be a burial or cremation is often determined by the person that has died.

 Our closest natural burial ground is Atlantic Rest Natural Burial.

 Over 70% of all funerals in the UK now involve cremation due to cost and convenience.
-If cremation is chosen, you have the option to hold the full service at one of the local crematoriums across Devon and North Cornwall.
+If cremation is chosen, you have the option to hold the full service at one of the local crematoriums across Devon and Cornwall.

 If cremation is chosen, we can offer advice on the numerous options available to you.
 Typically you can have a church service that is followed by the cremation or the option of holding the full service at your chosen crematorium.